ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 To comply with this EIP, a contract MUST implement `IERCTBD` (defined herein) and the `ERC165` and `ERC721` interfaces; see [EIP-165](./eip-165.md) and [EIP-721](./eip-721.md) respectively.

-Compliant contracts MAY revert on calls to `ERC721.setApprovalForAll(…)` to reduce risk exposure, thus forcing all approvals to be at the level of a single token.

 ```
+/**
+ * @dev Implementers concerned about the interplay between explicit approvals and the standard `ERC721` mechanisms MAY
+ *      choose to revert on all calls to `ERC721.setApprovalForAll(…)` to reduce risk exposure and make it easier to
+ *      reason about approvals.
+Off-chain indexers of approvals SHOULD assume that an operator is approved if either of
+ *      `ERC721.Approval(…)` or `ERC721.ApprovalForAll(…, true)` events are witnessed without the corresponding
+ *      revocation(s).
+ */
 interface IERCTBD {
     /**
      * @notice Emitted when an operator is explicitly enabled or disabled for a token.